Gilone/fenghao.github.com/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-A passionate developer, learner and thinker.
+<p>A passionate developer, learner and thinker.</p>
-Also a Yo-Yo&#129664 player, guitar player and drummer.
+<p>Also a Yo-Yo&#129664 player, guitar player and drummer.</p>

 I'm currently studying on campus as a graduate student at the University of California, San Diego and I am actively looking for an internship in the 2022 summer.
 I may be the intern you need who is willing to learn and keep making progress, so feel free to email me.

 ### EDUCATION

-- University of California, San Diego (UCSD) | Sept.
+- University of California, San Diego (UCSD), Sept.
 2021 - Present
   - M.S. in Computer Science
-- Georgia Institute of Technology (Gatech) | Research Program | July 2019 - Oct.
+- Georgia Institute of Technology (Gatech), Research Program, July 2019 - Oct.
 2019
-- Chinese Academy of Sciences | Research Program | Dec.
+- Chinese Academy of Sciences, Research Program, Dec.
 2018 - Mar.
 2019
-- Sophia University, Japan | Exchange Program | July 2017
+- Sophia University, Japan, Exchange Program, July 2017
-- University of Electronic Science and Technology of China (UESTC) | Sept.
+- University of Electronic Science and Technology of China (UESTC), Sept.
 2016 - July 2020
   - B.Eng. in Computer Science, Overall GPA: 3.98/4 (92.1), Ranking: 1/242

 ### SKILL